mjaakko/NeoStumbler/README.md

 ## Contributing

-Contributions from the community are welcome and encouraged.
+Contributions from the community are welcome and encouraged!

 Easiest ways to contribute are to create and update translations and to create bug reports.
 Requests for new features are welcome as well.
 If you want to implement a new feature, please create an issue first if there's some design or planning needed

 ### Translations